naninovel/docs/docs/guide/unlockable-items.md

 Set the item's ID to the `Unlockable Item Id` field and bind a command that should be performed when the item is unlocked.
 The illustration above, for example, makes the GameObject active when `SecretAchievement` is unlocked and vice versa.

-In C# you can access the unlockable items using `UnlockableManager` [engine service](/guide/engine-services.md).
+In C# you can access the unlockable items using `UnlockableManager` [engine service](/guide/engine-services).

-::: example
+::: tip EXAMPLE
 Find example on using the unlockable system to implement music gallery without any C# scripting in the [UI example project](https://github.com/Naninovel/CustomUIExample) on GitHub.
 Other types of unlockable galleries (movies, achievements, etc.) can be implemented in a similar fashion.
 :::